Studies in the Contract Laws of Asia

 The various volumes deal with specific areas of contract law, including remedies, formation, content, parties, defects of consent, change of circumstances, illegality and public policy.
 Each volume features a joint introduction by the editors that specifies the research agenda, in-depth essays by leading scholars and commentators from the relevant jurisdictions and a concluding comparative discussion of the similarities and dissimilarities observed.

-The volumes on Remedies for Breach of Contract, Formation and Third Party Beneficiaries and Contents of Contract and Unfair Terms have already been published.
-A volume on Invalidity of Contracts is in preparation for 2021.
+The volumes on Remedies for Breach of Contract, Formation and Third Party Beneficiaries, Contents of Contract and Unfair Terms and Invalidity have already been published.
+A volume on Ending and Changing Contracts because of supervening events is in preparation for 2023.